Vietnam Travel Guide

 Getting to Vietnam

-Getting to Vietnam is easy and there are dozens of flights throughout the month.
-There are many cheap direct flights to Vietnam from the UK and indirect flights cost even less.
-There are some direct flights to Vietnam from the US, but many indirect flights to Vietnam from major airports in the US are cheaper.
+Getting to Vietnam is easy as there are dozens of flights throughout the month.
+There are many cheap direct flights from the UK and indirect flights cost even less.
+Those flying from the US will also find some direct flights to Vietnam, but many indirect flights from major airports in the US are cheaper.
 Nearly all flights to Vietnam arrive at either at Tan Son Nhat International Airport at Ho Chi Minh City or at Noi Bai International Airport near Hanoi.

 Read